uc3m-aerospace/Julia-semanaciencia2020/README.md

 # Julia-semanaciencia2020
-Code used for the seminar: Aprende computación científica con Julia.Semana de la Ciencia 2020
+Code used for the seminar: Aprende computación científica con Julia.
+Semana de la Ciencia 2020

 The instructions for each of the scripts are found in the presentation.